Joystream/pioneer/docs/tests.md

 If you experience a slow test:

 - Reduce number of mocked data.
-The default `seedEntity()` methods loads all the date (with related tables) while most of the tests needs only one or two entities.
+The default `seedEntities()` methods loads all the date (with related tables) while most of the tests needs only one or two entities (see [Speeding up MirageJS seeding](mocks.md#speeding-up-miragejs-seeding)).
 - Look out for `*ByRole()` queries as they are way slower than `*ByText()` or `*ByTestId()` (we use `id` as test-id attribute).

 ## CI & integration